-Urban Employee Basic Medical Insurance Program Rural Cooperative Medical Program Launch Time 1998 Medical Insurance Program 2007 2003 Participants Urban employees Urban non-employees Rural residents Participation Mandatory Voluntary Voluntary Number of People covered in 2010 Approximately 237 million (36% of China's urban population) Approximately 195 million (29% of China's urban population) Approximately 815 million (96% of China's rural population) Total reimbursement amount RMB280 billion in 2009 N/A RMB66.2 billion in 2010 Funding Employers and employees: employer contributes approximately 6% of each employee's total salary; and Households and the government: · monthly premium are paid by each household; and Individuals and the government: · individual pays no less than RMB20 per year and local government subsidizes no less than RMB40 per person annually; and employee contributes approximately 2% of such employee's total salary.
-Government subsidies no less than RMB80 per person annually and RMB40 per person annually for the mid/western regions of China, with greater subsidies provided to low- income families and disabled persons. government subsidizes RMB40 per person annually for the middle and western regions of the country and a smaller amount for the eastern region.
-General Reimbursement Policy Reimbursement comes from two sources - individual's reimbursement account and the social medical expense pool: There is no specific requirement or guidance from the central government.
+Urban Employee Basic Medical Insurance Program Urban Residents Basic Medical Insurance Program Rural Cooperative Medical Program Launch Time 1998 2007 2003 Participants Urban employees Urban non-employees Rural residents Participation Mandatory Voluntary Voluntary Number of People covered in 2010 Approximately 237 million (36% of China's urban population) Approximately 195 million (29% of China's urban population) Approximately 815 million (96% of China's rural population) Total reimbursement amount RMB280 billion in 2009 N/A RMB66.2 billion in 2010 Funding Employers and employees: employer contributes approximately 6% of each employee's total salary; and Households and the government: • monthly premium are paid by each household; and Individuals and the government: • individual pays no less than RMB20 per year and local government subsidizes no less than RMB40 per person annually; and • employee contributes approximately 2% of such employee's total salary.
+Government subsidies no less than RMB80 per person annually and RMB40 per person annually for the mid/western regions of China, with greater subsidies provided to low- income families and disabled persons. person annually for the middle and General Reimbursement Policy Reimbursement comes from two sources - individual's reimbursement account and the social medical expense pool: There is no specific requirement or guidance from the central government.
 Reimbursement policy is separately determined by local governments.
 The central government suggests that, beginning in the second half of 2009, the reimbursement cap for all regions should be no less than six times the average annual per capita net income of rural residents in the region.
 All of the employee's contribution and 30% of the employer's contribution are allocated to the individual's reimbursement account; the reimbursement cap from the individual account is the balance of that account; and The remaining 70% of the employers' contribution is aggregated into a social medical expense pool; the reimbursement cap from the social medical expense pool for an individual participant in a calendar year is around four times the regional average annual salary.
-52